Manfred Ramminger: Theft of the Sidewinder

-On 22 October, 1967 the trio entered the Neuburg base with Knoppe's base security pass, taking advantage of the thick fog that evening.
-They identified the missile in an ammunition depot and put it in a wheelbarrow, driving down the entire runway before placing it in Ramminger's Mercedes Sedan outside the base.
-It being too big to lay flat, Ramminger broke the rear window to poke it through.
-To not catch the police's attention, he covered the missile up with a carpet and noting the protrusion with a piece of red cloth, which was required by law.
+On 22 October 1967, the trio entered the Neuburg base with Knoppe's base security pass, taking advantage of the thick fog that evening.
+They identified the missile in an ammunition depot and put it in a wheelbarrow, driving down the entire runway before placing it in Ramminger's Mercedes sedan outside the base.
+It was too big to lay flat, so Ramminger broke the rear window to poke it through.
+To avoid police attention, he covered the missile with a carpet and noted the protrusion with a piece of red cloth, which was required by law.

-Returning to Krefeld (some 200 miles away) Ramminger dismantled and packed the missile for Moscow through airmail, with the shipping costs coming out to $79.25 due to the extra weight.
-They were to be flown to Moscow from Düsseldorf via Copenhagen, with Ramminger boarding the same plane.
+Returning to Krefeld, some 200 miles away, Ramminger dismantled and packed the missile for Moscow through airmail.
+Due to the extra weight, the shipping costs came out to $79.25.
+The crate was to be flown directly to Moscow, with Ramminger boarding the same plane.
 However, due to an error, the crates were returned to Düsseldorf.
-Ramminger had to fly back to Germany, and redeem the packages before boarding the next flight to the Soviet Union.
+Ramminger had to fly back to Germany and redeem the packages before boarding the next flight to the Soviet Union.

-Ramminger and his aides were arrested by West German authorities in 1968.
-Ramminger and Linowski were sentenced to four years in prison, with Knoppe sentenced to three years and three months on 7 October, 1970.
-However, in a prisoner swap for Western spies, Ramminger was released in August 1971.
+Ramminger and his aides were arrested by West German authorities in 1968 after Knoppe boasted about the heist while drunk in a bar.
+Ramminger and Linowski were sentenced to four years in prison, and Knoppe was sentenced to three years and three months on 7 October 1970.
+However, Ramminger was released in August 1971 in a prisoner swap for Western spies.